 3 tips how to play solid and tight

 Thank you for reading my three tips for more solid and tight playing.
 From the bottom of my heart I hope they will help you and your band to improve.
 In these mp3-has-replaced-rehearsals times it’s a great way to stand out from the masses by physically spending time at the rehearsal room.
 Edited tightness is revealed latest at the live show so cheating in any form is something I do not recommend.

 So many things around us is fake including the poor lipsync of the Trivago lady on the tv commercial to the music we listen and the food we eat.
 As the counter wave rises the real things are coming back not only with food and music, but in other departments too.
 Be genuine and rehearse to become better musician.
 Learn the technique and then “forget yourself”.

-I will be happy to read your comments and questions so please leave them below.
+I cannot wait to reply your questions and comments so please do leave them below.
 You can contact me privately here.
-Have you read more sound tips on my other blog posts here?
+I share special sound tips, that I do not share on this blog, only with my inner circle.
+You too can be in my inner circle by clicking here.
 Thank you very much and all the very best!
-Zen 🙏
+Zen ?

 Astia-studio is a full analog recording studio located in eastern Finland with 25 years of experience.
 Bands and artists from all over the world including USA and the furthest corner of Russia, Vladivostok have arrived to us for tape recording sessions.